Wild dagga flowers

 Excessive use can amplify these effects or cause additional discomfort.
 Some users report feeling jittery when consuming larger amounts.
 Pay attention to how your body responds and adjust accordingly.

 People taking medications should exercise caution.
-Wild Dagga might interact with certain prescriptions, particularly blood pressure medications and sedatives, due to its mild relaxing properties.
+Wild Dagga might interact with certain prescriptions, particularly blood pressure medications and sedatives.
 Always consult your healthcare provider if you’re on regular medication.

 Pregnant and nursing women should avoid Wild Dagga entirely.
 The same applies to anyone under 18 years old.

-If you experience persistent discomfort, stop use immediately and allow your system to clear.
-Trust your body’s signals and start low when resuming use.
+If you experience persistent discomfort, stop use immediately.
+Trust your body’s signals and start with smaller amounts when resuming.

 Legal Status